This article appeared in Knife Magazine in August 2020.

 By Daniel C. Lawson, Attorney and Knife Expert

-The weapon which came to be known as the stiletto was developed in the pre-firearm era when protective body armor was common.
-The weapon typically featured a long shaft with a square or triangular cross section.
-The name was derived from the Latin word “stylus” which was a pointed instrument for marking clay tablets.
+The weapon, which came to be known as the stiletto, was developed in the pre-firearm era when protective body armor was common.
+The weapon typically featured a long shaft with a square or triangular cross-section.
+The name was derived from the Latin word “stylus,” which was a pointed instrument for marking clay tablets.
 The stiletto weapon was designed to penetrate through chain mail armor or to slip through the interstices of steel plate armor.
 It was a thrusting weapon rather than a cutting or slashing weapon and lacked effective cutting edges.
 (See AKTI Definitions).

 Fourteen U.S. states and the District of Columbia impose restrictions on the possession or carrying of a stiletto.
-None of the statutes provide a definition for stiletto.
+None of the statutes provide a definition for a stiletto.
 Accordingly, stiletto restrictions are neither isolated nor understood.

 Laws must be understandable and not conducive to arbitrary application.
 Our system of justice relies on impartial jurors, tapped from the general population, to receive evidence and then discuss, deliberate, and decide issues of fact.
-How do we fairly apply a restriction for carrying a stiletto (which may involve a substantial deprivation of liberty) when most of us think stiletto refers to footwear?
+How do we fairly apply a restriction for carrying a stiletto (which may involve a substantial deprivation of liberty) when most of us think a stiletto refers to footwear?

-Michigan is among the states in the U.S. that imposes restrictions on stilettos.
+Michigan is among the states in the U.S. that impose restrictions on stilettos.
 MCL 750.227 provides that it is a felony punishable by imprisonment for not more than five years to simply carry certain items concealed:

 A person shall not carry a dagger, dirk, stiletto, a double-edged non-folding stabbing instrument of any length, or any other dangerous weapon, except a hunting knife adapted and carried as such, concealed on or about his or her person, or whether concealed or otherwise in any vehicle operated or occupied by the person, except in his or her dwelling house, place of business or on other land possessed by the person.

-A 2015 case from Michigan captioned People v Laich is an example of ignorance on the part of law enforcement and prosecuting officials as to an item which was plausibly a stiletto.
+A 2015 case from Michigan captioned People v Laich is an example of the ignorance on the part of law enforcement and prosecuting officials as to an item that was plausibly a stiletto.
 Defendant Laich was detained by police in a shopping mall after another customer complained that he was carrying a rifle.
-While no firearm was found, an item described as a spike was found in a sheath which was concealed.
-He was charged violating MCL 750.227.
+While no firearm was found, an item described as a spike was found in a sheath that was concealed.
+He was charged with violating MCL 750.227.
 The prosecution asserted that the item was a dagger or dirk.
 There was evidently no question as to whether it could be a stiletto.

 The prosecution appealed with the result that the Michigan Supreme Court remanded the case (863 N.W.2d 43) to the Court of Appeals “for consideration.”
 The prosecution persisted to argue on remand (2015 WL 6167467) that the item was a dirk or dagger.
-The Court of Appeals considered various dictionary definitions and based thereon stated:
+The Court of Appeals considered various dictionary definitions and, based thereon, stated:

 Thus, a knife is a cutting instrument that consists of a sharp cutting part (a blade) and a handle.
 By deduction, then, both a dagger and a dirk must also be cutting instruments with handles and sharp blades.

-The Court reasoned that since the item had no sharp edges it could not be a dirk or dagger, it could be an “other dangerous weapon,” a catch-all category, within the restrictions imposed by MCL 750.227.
+The Court reasoned that since the item had no sharp edges, it could not be a dirk or dagger; it could be an “other dangerous weapon,” a catch-all category, within the restrictions imposed by MCL 750.227.

-A New York court similarly resorted to the catch-all in People v Thomas 337 N.Y.S.2d 850 (1972) where the victim of an attempted robbery (approached from behind) was able to briefly observe a weapon and the face of the assailant who seized her purse and fled.
+A New York court similarly resorted to the catch-all in People v Thomas 337 N.Y.S.2d 850 (1972), where the victim of an attempted robbery (approached from behind) was able to briefly observe a weapon and the face of the assailant who seized her purse and fled.
 He evidently discarded the weapon before being arrested.
-The defendant was charged with robbery in the first degree in that he was armed with a “stiletto type knife.”
-He argued that without proof as to the details of the blade and other characteristics it could not be established that the item was a “dangerous weapon.”
+The defendant was charged with robbery in the first degree in that he was armed with a “stiletto-type knife.”
+He argued that without proof as to the details of the blade and other characteristics, it could not be established that the item was a “dangerous weapon.”
 The court observed:

 Dagger is a generic term covering dirk, stiletto, poniard, etc. The evidence presented to the Grand Jury indicated that the victim was threatened with a “stiletto-type knife.”
 This is sufficient to come within the meaning of the term “dangerous weapon” as defined in the Penal Law.